Morgritech/MT-arduino-cli-scripts/README.md

 ## Setup and build scripts

-The following sections will assume that the submodule was created exactly as described above, however, you may replace scripts in the above and following commands with your desired folder name.
+The following sections will assume that the submodule was created exactly as described above, however, you may replace ```external/mt-arduino-cli-scripts``` in the above and following commands with your desired directory.
 The commands described in the following sections must be executed in the projects root directory to allow directory paths to resolve correctly.

 ### Windows